MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

 ## Module overview

 This article describes how to use the **Execute Python Script** module in Azure Machine Learning Studio to run Python code.
-For more information about the architecture and common uses of Python script in Azure Machine Learning Studio, see [Azure Machine Learning and Python](https://blogs.msdn.microsoft.com/uk_faculty_connection/2016/04/22/azure-machine-learning-and-python/)
+For more information about the architecture and design principles of Python in Studio, see [the following article.](https://docs.microsoft.com/azure/machine-learning/machine-learning-execute-python-scripts)

-With Python, you can perform tasks not supported by existing Studio modules such as:
+With Python, you can perform tasks that aren't currently supported by existing Studio modules such as:

 + Visualizing data using `matplotlib`
 + Using Python libraries to enumerate datasets and models in your workspace
 + Reading, loading, and manipulating data from sources not supported by the [Import Data](import-data.md) module

-## Examples

-For examples of how to integrate Python script with Studio experiments, see these resources in the [Azure AI Gallery](https://gallery.cortanaintelligence.com/):

-+ [Execute Python Script](http://go.microsoft.com/fwlink/p/?LinkId=525942): This sample demonstrates text tokenization, stemming, and other processing using the **Execute Python Script** module.
-+ [Custom R and Python scripts in Azure ML](https://gallery.cortanaintelligence.com/Tutorial/5-Custom-Scripts-R-and-Python-in-AML-1): Walks you through the process of adding custom code a(either R or Python), processing data, and visualizing the results.
-+ [Analyzing PyPI Data to Determine Python 3 Support](https://gallery.cortanaintelligence.com/Notebook/Analyzing-PyPI-Data-to-Determine-Python-3-Support-2): This fun sample uses Python code and Python data to estimate the point when demand for Python 3 outstrips that for Python 2.7.
+Azure Machine Learning Studio uses the Anaconda distribution of Python, which includes many common utilities for data processing.

 ## How to use Execute Python Script

-The **Execute Python Script** module contains sample Python code that you can use as a starting point when developing new code.
-To configure the **Execute Python Script** module, you provide a set of inputs, and type the Python code to execute in the **Python script** text box.
+The **Execute Python Script** module contains sample Python code that you can use as a starting point.
+To configure the **Execute Python Script** module, you provide a set of inputs and Python code to execute in the **Python script** text box.

 1. Add the **Execute Python Script** module to your experiment.